 - Measure out cereal into a large, heat-proof bowl.6 cups Rice Krispies cereal

-- In a medium to large sized pot, melt the peanut butter and butter together over low heat.1/2 cup smooth peanut butter, 3 tbsp (43g/1.5oz) unsalted butter
+- In a medium to large sized pot, melt the peanut butter and butter together over low heat.½ cup smooth peanut butter, 3 tablespoons (43 grams or 1.5 ounces) unsalted butter

-- Add the marshmallows and stir until melted.10 oz marshmallows, homemade or store-bought
+- Add the marshmallows and stir until melted.10 ounces marshmallows, homemade or store-bought

 - Quickly stir the peanut butter-marshmallow mixture into the cereal.